svilkata/computer_store/README.md

 * Every person who visits the website can register and login in the website
 * The register process sets this new user as a customer only - only role CUSTOMER
 * Customers can add products in the basket, and make final orders
+* Facebook social login feature implemented for customers only - not cleared out yet if it is a normal behaviour if facebook user already exists in the database only by username or only by email (the facebook user should exists in the database both with username and email     or     should both username and email should not exist in the database???)

 ### ADMIN panel functionality - **only for ADMIN**
 * Employee of the store is any user with a role either EMPLOYEE_PURCHASES and/or EMPLOYEE_SALES
 * User with ADMIN role can only add a new employee - EMPLOYEE_PURCHASES and/or EMPLOYEE_SALES